CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/_posts/2022-03-26-CLUG-Meeting.md

 **Presentation:**
  * PWAs (Progressive Web Applications) by Teruel DeCampo and Rex Bouwense
+ * Presentation slides and notes can be found on our website.  https://github.com/CochiseLinuxUsersGroup/Presentations

  **Discussion/Problems/Questions:**
   * Gene gave an update on his power wall project.